Rats

 Hearing noises?
 Don’t wait, get help NOW!

-Florida mouse
+Florida mouse (Podomys floridanus)

 The Florida mouse is a small, endangered rodent species that is native to the southeastern United States.
 They are typically found in sandy, scrubby habitats such as sandhills, scrub oak forests, and coastal dunes.
 However, it is important to note that Florida mice are not typically found in Brevard or Indian River County, as these areas are not within their natural range.